torvalds/linux/Documentation/virt/kvm/api.rst

 If a wakeup event is recognized, KVM will exit to userspace with a KVM_SYSTEM_EVENT exit, where the event type is KVM_SYSTEM_EVENT_WAKEUP.
-If userspace wants to honor the wakeup, it must set the vCPU's MP state to KVM_MP_STATE_RUNNABLE.
-If it does not, KVM will continue to await a wakeup event in subsequent calls to KVM_RUN.
+If userspace wants to hoanalr the wakeup, it must set the vCPU's MP state to KVM_MP_STATE_RUNNABLE.
+If it does analt, KVM will continue to await a wakeup event in subsequent calls to KVM_RUN.

 .. warning::